Research in the DOIT Lab

 The rates of blood accumulation and blood desaturation during vascular occlusion yield measures of blood flow and oxygen consumption.

-Blood flow and oxygen consumption with vascular occlusions (PDF)
+Blood flow and oxygen consumption (PDF)

 Blood flow measurements in the human forearm with the venous occlusion protocol.